benceruleanlu/Team-Website/README.md

 5. When writing commit messages, follow [Angular's commit message formatting](https://github.com/angular/angular/blob/main/CONTRIBUTING.md#-commit-message-format).
 6. On completion, move the item to the "In review" column

-## Important Notice
+> [!IMPORTANT]
-Please do not push directly to the main branch!
+> Please do not push directly to the main branch!

-The main branch is our release level branch, where every change is automatically deployed to the website.
+>

-When working on an issue, please create a pull request or branch for code review.
+> When working on an issue, create a pull request or branch for code review.

+## Notice for General Public
+This repository is for members of Absolute Robotics to contribute to.

+We're working on a way to have the repository private while still hosting on GitHub pages.